Georgia Contractor FAQs

 To contract legally in another state, you must meet the requirements of the other state.
 To determine the requirements of another state, please contact that state board directly.
 (See NASCLA – below)

 - Each of these Contractor License Exam Prep courses take approximately 8-hours, but we move rapidly through the materials.
 For a thorough review, you may want to allow twice that amount of time.

 - The NASCLA Accredited Commercial Contractor Course should take at least 24-30 hours.

-For the 2014 renewal and thereafter, an applicant for renewal of his or her residential license must have completed 3 hours of acceptable continuing education each year for a Georgia Residential Basic license and 6 hours of continuing education each year for a Georgia Residential Light Commercial license, with a year being July 1st through June 30th.
+Applicants must complete 3 hours of acceptable continuing education each year for a Georgia Residential Basic license and 6 hours of continuing education each year for a Georgia Residential Light Commercial license, with a year being July 1st through June 30th.

 Here are the licensing categories and amount of continued education that is required in each:

 - General Contractor Qualifying Agent

 Six (6) Hours Required for

 Click on Continued Education above to see our selection of approved courses.